hackclub/hackclub/workshops/coffin_dance_arduino/README.md

 ## Overview

 Meme songs are everywhere!
-I bet you (the reader) have been rickrolled at least once, or heard All Star/the Coffin Dance around the internet.
+I bet you've been rickrolled at least once, or heard [All Star](https://www.youtube.com/watch?v=L_jWHffIx5E)/the [Coffin Dance](https://www.youtube.com/watch?v=j9V78UbdzWI) around the internet.
 In this beginner workshop, you'll be building/coding an Arduino circuit that will be able to play music!

 We are going to use Tinkercad's interactive circuit builder, which is excellent; it's like building an Arduino circuit in real life.
 With the expertise you gain from building this circuit online, recreating it with physical components should be a breeze!